SimonDelcuze/rtype/docs/server/level-director.md

 - `set_scroll` events update `activeScroll` immediately.
 - `checkpoint` events mark checkpoints as reached.
+- The server snapshots LevelDirector runtime when a checkpoint event fires.

 These effects are applied inside the LevelDirector to keep triggers deterministic.